grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 ### Grafana News

-This tutorial uses a sample application called [Grafana News](https://grafana.news) to demonstrate some of the features in Grafana Cloud.
-Grafana News lets you post links and vote for the ones you like.
+This tutorial uses a sample application called [Grafana news](https://grafana.news) to demonstrate some of the features in Grafana Cloud.
+Grafana news lets you post links and vote for the ones you like.
 You can view it here:

 - [https://grafana.news](https://grafana.news)